These are some of the tools and appliances that I currently use, and find very useful:

 - 3-in-1 Hand blender, chopper and whisk A versatile and value-for-money appliance.
 I blend vegetable soup directly in the pot, chop chilli to make sambal belacan in the chopper, and occasionally whisk egg for baking.

 - AirFryer This tool is given to me in the course of my work.
 I see this tool as a quick-cook oven more than anything.
-It’s very convenience to cook simple dishes (e.g teriyaki chicken, sweet potato fries) or heat up food in it.
+Although a regular oven can do a similar job, it’s very convenient to cook simple dishes (e.g teriyaki chicken, sweet potato fries) or heat up food in it quickly.

-- KitchenAid Standmixer (5KSM150PS) I received a KitchenAid Stand Mixer in Golden Nextar a birthday gift.
+- KitchenAid Standmixer (5KSM150PS) I received a KitchenAid Stand Mixer in Golden Nectar a birthday gift.
 Having used inexpensive plastic stand mixer before, the quality of this is superb.

 - Slow-juicer I make fresh juice in it, and occasionally extract ginger juice to cook dishes like claypot chicken rice.
 I am currently using Kuvings slow juicer.

 - Induction cooker.
 Useful when I run out of gas and as an extra ‘stove’ when cooking for a party.
-Perfect for steamboat too.
+I also use it to reheat food I store in stainless steel pot.
+It’s perfect for steamboat too.

 - Manual chopper I use a lot of shallots, onions and garlic in my cooking, and use this tool whenever I have to mince a substantial amount them.
 This saved me a lot of time and tears.